Buying Prints, Books and Gift Vouchers FAQs

 - If it does need foreground interest I look around for rocks, plants, lead-ins from the lower part of the shot to the main area

-- Decide on camera height
+- Decide on camera height and lens.

 - Choose which filter to use, if any.